Anton-Gladyshev/pypty/docs/example_breakdown.md

 ### **__Experimental parameters__**

 PyPty accepts .json metadata from Nion microscopes, but you can also specify all entries yourself.
-Here I create a dictionary `experimental_params` with relevant parameters.
+Here I create a dictionary `experimental_params` with relevant parameters (Please see the [description](experiment.md) for further details.
+)

 ```python
 path_json="" ## I will leave this string like this and specify everything by hand.